Green-Software-Foundation/sci-guide/docs/M/EmbodiedDatabase.md

 ### What if the data for embodied carbon is not available for my hardware/server configuration ?

-Please refer to the manual approach to get the data for your hardware/server configuratio.
+Please refer to the [ manual approach ](ManualEmbodiedLookupProcess.md) to get the data for your hardware/server configuration.

 #### References